What are the uses of a business valuation?

 How long is a business valuation considered up-to-date?

 Because of dynamic and fluctuating market conditions, which affect various businesses differently, no exact answer can be given to this question.
-Normally, updating a business valuation requires a total review of the original appraisal in order to re-examine each of the three approaches to value.
+Normally, updating a business valuation requires a total review of the original appraisal in order to re-examine each of the three approaches to value as well as the numerous inputs affecting value.
 The appraiser must also reassess the economic outlook in general as well as the economic outlook for the company's specific industry.
 The business valuation that was made during difficult economic times would more than likely be different than an appraisal that was made during prosperous times.
 For this reason, an up-to-date appraisal is always the best indicator of value.